 $75 ($90 non members)

 Light up your winter by designing and sunprinting your own fabric in the DAI Darkroom.
-Adults and families are invited to get creative making something for yourself or a one of a kind gift for someone special using non-toxic materials. $10 materials fee to be paid to instructor.
+Adults and families are invited to get creative making something for yourself or a one of a kind gift for someone special. $10 materials fee to be paid to instructor.

 This session is held in the Duluth Art Institute Darkroom at the Duluth Depot - 506 W. Michigan.